ricoriedel/color-cat/README.md

 - [ ] Edge

 ## Roadmap
-This features will be implemented on request.
+These features will be implemented on request.
 - [x] Native refresh rate
 - [x] CSS transformed icon
 - [ ] CSS transformed background